simonwh/templio-docs/docs/4-Translations.md

 # Translations

 Templio supports localized (or multi-lingual) templates.
-We have experienced the pain of maintaining multiple templates, for a handful of different languages and it quickly becomes a big headache to manage.
+We have experienced the pain of maintaining multiple templates for a handful of different languages, and it quickly becomes a big headache to manage.

 With translations, you can have **one** template for all the languages, and instead define the translatable strings outside the template.